lolli42/dbdoctor/README.md

 language, dbdoctor detects this as invalid and suggests to set one of them to `deleted=1`.
 From the two records, it will try to set the one deleted that is typically *not* rendered in Frontend.

-This general strategy isn't always as simple as with the above example, tough: Since the TYPO3 Frontend rendering is so flexible, the actual rendered record sometimes depends on specific Frontend rendering details dbdoctor can't know.
+This general strategy isn't always as simple as with the above example, though: Since the TYPO3 Frontend rendering is so flexible, the actual rendered record sometimes depends on specific Frontend rendering details dbdoctor can't know.
 In those cases, dbdoctor tries to guess the least amount of damage.
 This may not always fit real life cases.